 - Language Skills Evaluation, Report Included – $650

-This comprehensive evaluation that assesses reading, writing, and comprehension using standardized, normed assessments.
+This comprehensive evaluation assesses reading, writing, and comprehension using standardized, normed assessments.
 It is intended for struggling readers who have not yet been tested for dyslexia to determine if there are indications of dyslexia and whether specialized remedial reading, writing, or math instruction is appropriate. - Modified Language Skills Evaluation – $250 – $450

 Insurance companies may cover some or all of the cost of neuropsychological testing only.
 You will need the following codes when you contact your insurance company: